-For this assignment, you must select a game or a text outside the course texts, one that we have not covered in class.
-The text could be a game, a short story, a novel, a poem, a film or video.
-Select a text that you believe fits the theme and goals of the course, a text that you must argue belongs in a class called "Introduction to Cultural Studies: Virtual Worlds & Video Games."
+For this assignment, you must select a text outside the course texts, one that we have not covered in class.
+Do a little research into the texts commonly taught in secondary school curricula.
+The text could be a short story, a novel, a poem, even a film or video.
+Select a text that you believe fits the theme and goals of the course, a text that you must argue belongs in a class called "Not Your Average High School Novel: Re-Reading as Critical Practice."
 An outstanding text will engage the inquiries and grinding edges of the course in multiple ways and will speak to the other texts included in the syllabus.
 When picking a text, avoid the obvious, the superficial, or the easy answer; a creative risk or interpretative leap might be to choose a text that engages the questions, perhaps in an against the grain way, of the class.

-You must play or read or watch the text.
+You must read or watch the text.
 Consider the theoretical and interpretative questions we have been asking and trying to answer all quarter.
-Then write a short 500 or so word critical review of the text explicating and expressing why the text would make a strong addition to the course syllabus.
+Then write a short 600-700 word critical review of the text explicating and expressing why the text would make a strong addition to the course syllabus.
 Use the following questions as guidelines and jumping off points:

 - -What kind of text do you want to review?
 What kind of text would fit well within the scope of the course? - -Who is the text by?
 Is it someone already included in the syllabus?
-Would your text replace a current text? - -What makes the text important to a class about cultural studies?
-What features and qualities make it ideal for the class? - -Most importantly, what does the text tell us about our culture?
+Would your text replace a current text? - -What makes the text worth re-reading?
+What features and qualities make it ideal for the class? - -Most importantly, what does the text tell us about the importance of literature?
+About our culture?
 About our world?
 What are the critical questions the text asks, complicates, and answers?

 Your critical review must be more than just a descriptive 'book report.'
-Description, plot, characters, setting, themes, and summary will be a necessary portion of your review, but the majority of your writing will be analyzing and articulating why the text befits the course.
-You might want to take a look at book reviews in a scholarly journal (for Cultural Studies), for a site like http://www.seriousgames.org/, in the New Yorker magazine, or in the Washington Post or The New York Times.
+Plot, characters, setting, themes, and summary will be a necessary portion of your review, but the majority of your writing will be analyzing and articulating why the text befits the course.
+You might want to take a look at book reviews in a scholarly journal (for English), in the New Yorker magazine, or the Washington Post or The New York Times.
 Your critical review should offer specific arguments and concrete details drawn from the text itself.